op07n/XiaomiADBFastbootTools/README.md

 **The application doesn't work.
 Is there anything I should have installed?**

-Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, version 11 or later.
-You can install the latest Oracle JRE from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).
-On Linux distributions, you can install Java 11 by installing `openjdk-11-jdk` or `openjdk-11-jre`.
+Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run.

+JRE version requirements:
+* Oracle: 8 or later
+* OpenJDK: 11 or later

+On Windows/Mac, install Oracle Java from [here](https://www.oracle.com/technetwork/java/javase/downloads/index.html) or OpenJDK from [here](https://adoptopenjdk.net/).
+On Linux distributions, install `openjdk-11-jdk` or `openjdk-11-jre`.

 If the application says that it cannot find ADB/Fastboot even though you have downloaded the OS-specific ZIP, open a terminal inside the extracted folder and enter `java -jar XiaomiADBFastbootTools.jar`.